 “Blood Moon” is not a technical term used in astronomy.
 It’s more of a popular phrase, perhaps because it sounds so dramatic.
 It simply refers to a “total lunar eclipse.”
 Yep, that’s it.

 During a lunar eclipse, the Earth is passing between the Sun and the Moon, blocking the Sun’s rays.
 However, the Moon isn’t completely dark.
 What we see from Earth is the Moon slowly darkening and changing color over a few hours to an orange-red.

 While most of the sunlight is indeed blocked, some rays bent around the edge of Earth and reach the Moon’s surface.
 Earth’s atmosphere scatters the blue/green colors (short wavelengths), but the orange/red colors (long wavelengths) reach our eyes.
 It’s similar to a sunset.

 So, don’t let the term “Blood Moon” throw you.
-Also, a fully-eclipsed Moon (the entire US and Canada will see one on January 20-21, 2019) becomes orange or coppery like a penny, not red like blood.
+Plus, a fully-eclipsed Moon actually becomes orange or coppery like a penny, not red like blood.